Penta-Game/denomination/README.md

   - K + S ∊ F
   - k1 > k2

-From this it's possible to us a derived from of the manhattan distance formula.
-See below talbe.
+From this it's possible to us a derived form of the manhattan distance formula.
+See below table.

 - k1 ∊ J, k2 ∊ J: (k1 - k2) * 4 + c1 + c2
-- k1 ∊ J, k2 ∊ C: k2 * 4 + c1 + c2 + 6 (Warning: This can be inaccurate up to c2)
+- k1 ∊ J, k2 ∊ C: k2 * 4 + c1 + c2 + 6 (Warning: You need to check if This may be incorrect up to c2)
 - k1 ∊ C, k2 ∊ C: (k1 - k2) * 4 + c1 + c2

 > Note: k1 ∊ C and k2 ∊ J is not possible since k1 is required to be always higher than k2